Building Apps: Quick Start¶

 pip install tcex mkdir TCPB_-_JsonPretty cd TCPB_-_JsonPretty tcinit --action create --template playbook_utility

-The prefix of TCPB_-_ (ThreatConnect PlayBook) is optional.
-However, it’s a helpful naming convention to distinguish PlayBook Apps from Job Apps.
+The prefix of TCPB_-_ (ThreatConnect Playbook) is optional.
+However, it is a helpful naming convention to distinguish Playbook Apps from Job Apps.

 After running the

-tcinit command the App directory/file structure will be autogenerated.
+tcinit command, the App directory and file structure will be autogenerated.
 The playbook_utility template is a working App so there is no need to change any of the files.

-run() method of app.py file would be updated with appropriate changes.
-An changes to App inputs/args would be made to the install.json and args.py file.
+run() method of app.py file is updated with appropriate changes.
+And changes to App inputs/args are made to the install.json and args.py file.
 The

-param.name field of the install.json must match the name of the args the App is expecting (e.g., “api_key” name in install.json would pass the “–api_key” arg to the App).
+param.name field of the install.json file must match the name of the args (arguments) the App is expecting (e.g., “api_key” name in install.json would pass the “–api_key” arg to the App).